adam2am/anti-mouse/less-motion/#features.md

         - Caps + tab = shift tab
         - is there a excalidraw for vscode studio

+        - switching language layout with something else as well like J and F has physically something on them to physially feel and navigate is it possible to do something about ' to feel the backspace
+        - Caps + E as Ctrl+W = exit?

 ## Hotstrings entering the arena